kangjietan/typescript-react-express-fast-refresh/README.md

 # typescript-react-express

-## Template for a fullstack app with React and Express.
+## Template for a fullstack app with React and Express with React Refresh previously known as React Hot Reloading.